 Abstain-Be Faithful-use a Condom (ABC)

-Abstain, Be faithful, use a Condom, also known as the ABC model, abstinence-plus sex education, and abstinence-based sex education, is a form of sexuality education which builds on the abstinence-only model by recognizing that many (young) people do have sex outside of marriage, and incorporating information about sexual and reproductive health.
-ABC still teaches abstinence as the best way of preventing unwanted pregnancies and STI’s (A), and stresses having only a single long-term sexual partner (B), while still including information on safer sex practices (C).
+Abstain, Be faithful, use a Condom, also known as the ABC model, abstinence-plus sex education, and abstinence-based sex education, is a form of sexuality education which builds on the abstinence-only model by recognizing that many (young) people do have sex outside of marriage.
+It also contains information about sexual and reproductive health.
+ABC still teaches abstinence as the best way of preventing unwanted pregnancies and STI’s (A), and stresses having only a single long-term sexual partner (B), but also includes information on safer sex practices (C).
 For this reason it is often seen as a compromise between abstinence-only education and comprehensive sexuality education.
 ABC programs can include issues of human relationships, the basic biology of human reproduction, safer sex practices and contraceptives, HIV/AIDS information, and masturbation.

 Abstinence is a conscious decision to avoid certain activities or behaviors.
 Different people have different definitions of what sexual abstinence entails.
 For some, it may mean no sexual contact, including masturbation.
-For others, it may mean no penetration (oral, anal, vaginal) but that kissing, caressing and other forms of sexual play are acceptable.
+For others, it may mean no penetration (oral, anal, vaginal), while kissing, caressing and other forms of sexual play are acceptable.

 Abstinence-only is a form of sexuality education which emphasizes sexual abstinence outside of marriage as the only way to prevent STI’s and unwanted pregnancies.
 It often excludes other types of sexual and reproductive health education, such as providing information about contraceptives or safer sex practices.
 Abstinence-only programs have been found to be ineffective in decreasing rates of HIV infection and unplanned pregnancy.

 Accountability means ensuring that people are held responsible for what they say and do.
-In terms of advocacy, civil society can and should play an important role in holding their governments accountable to their agreements by ensuring that governments turn their commitments into concrete action, and monitoring and evaluating their progress in this.
+In terms of advocacy, civil society can and should play an important role in holding their governments accountable to the agreements they make by ensuring that governments turn their commitments into concrete action, and monitoring and evaluating their progress in this.

 The World Health Organization (WHO) defines adolescence as the period in human growth and development that occurs after childhood and before adulthood.
-CHOICE uses this term to talk about young people aged 10 to 19, however, different organizations may use alternate age ranges, for example, 12 to 18 or 13 to 19.
+CHOICE uses this term to talk about young people aged 10 to 19.
+Different organizations may use alternate age ranges, for example, 12 to 18 or 13 to 19.

 Adolescent Sexual and Reproductive Health and Rights

 Adolescent Sexual and Reproductive Health and Rights (ASRHR) are the SRHR of adolescents.
-Just like SRHR, ASRHR covers a wide of issues, from maternal mortality and access to contraceptives, to menstrual cycles and early and forced marriages.
+Just like SRHR, ASRHR covers a wide range of issues, from maternal mortality and access to contraceptives, to menstrual cycles and child, early and forced marriage and unions (CEFMU).
 Unfortunately ASRHR remains a highly controversial and difficult topic to discuss, as many adults feel uncomfortable with the idea of young (unmarried) people being sexually active.